Fertility factor (demography): Population control

+During the second part of the 20th century, several countries, especially in Asia, have implemented official or unofficial population policies meant to decrease family size, such as one-child policy or two child policy.
 China and India have the oldest and the largest human population control programs in the world.
 In China, a one-child policy was introduced between 1978 and 1980, and began to be formally phased out in 2015 in favor of a two-child policy.
-The fertility rate in China fell from 2.8 births per woman in 1979 to 1.5 in 2010.
+The total fertility rate in China fell from 2.8 births per woman in 1979 to 1.5 in 2010.
 However, the efficacy of the one-child policy itself is not clear, since there was already a sharp reduction from more than five births per woman in the early 1970s, before the introduction of the one-child policy.
 It has thereby been suggested that a decline in fertility rate would have continued even without the strict antinatalist policy.
 In 2015 China ended its one child policy, allowing couples to have two children.
 This was a result of China having a large dependency ratio with its ageing population and working force.
+In May 2021, the general secretaryship of Xi Jinping formally introduced the three-child policy to replace the two-child policy.

+Vietnam has had a population policy for over 60 years.
+It was launched by the Vietnamese government in the early 1960s in North Vietnam and continued in a modified form throughout all of Vietnam (not just the north), until 2025, when due to a sub-replacement fertility rate, the communist government lifted all regulations regarding the number of children families are allowed to have.
+The two-child policy, in force until 2025, emphasized the official family-size goal to be một hoặc hai con, which means "one or two children."

+In the 1970s, in British Hong Kong, families were urged to have maximum two children, although this was not mandated by law, and was instead part of the family planning campaign "Two is Enough".

+In South Korea, following the surge in births after the Korean War, the government, starting in 1961, developed population policies meant to suppress population growth, which continued to be implemented in the 1970s and 1980s.
+In 1983, for the first time, the TFR dropped to 2.06, below the replacement rate of 2.1.

+In the 1990s, in Iran, the government stated that Islam favoured families with two children, as part of its population policy.

 Extensive efforts have been put into family planning in India.
 The fertility rate has dropped from 5.7 in 1966 to 2.4 in 2016.
-Still, India's family planning program has been regarded as only partially successful in controlling fertility rates.
+Still, by 2010, India's family planning program was regarded as only partially successful in controlling fertility rates.
+By 2023, India's TFR declined to 1.9, although the TFR varies by state.